 Travel First Aid Kit and Medication for Tonga

 Travelling to a tropical country like Tonga does come with a higher risk of health issues, most commonly, sunburn, heatstroke and mosquito bites.
-Plus, with most travellers in Tonga being pretty active, accidents and injuries can happen.
+Plus, with most travellers in Tonga being pretty active during their visit, accidents and injuries can happen.
 With all of this in mind, it’s a good idea to be prepared for minor injuries and illnesses with your own travel first aid kit for Tonga.
 We go through the essential medication to pack for Tonga in the checklist below.

-- Boiling water before drinking is advised.
-Alternatively use a Lifestraw Bottle
+1. Boiling water before drinking is advised.
+Alternatively, use a Lifestraw Bottle or one of the other methods discussed in Is the Water Safe to Drink in Tonga?

-- Speaking of water, be sure to drink plenty – at least 2litres/68oz every two hours to stay hydrated
+2. Speaking of water, be sure to drink plenty – at least 2 litres/68 oz every two to three hours to stay hydrated

-- If travelling with an infant, pack your usual brand baby formula as a change in diet may lead to bowel complications.
+9. If travelling with an infant, pack your usual brand of baby formula, as a change in diet may lead to bowel complications

 What to Pack in Your First Aid Kit for Tonga